By Ryan K. Boman, Editor in Chief

 When he was finally told he was cancer-free three years ago, Avery decided there were no more days to waste; it was time to chase his true destiny.
 After about 18 months, Forestall began training at The New England Pro Wrestling Academy.

-“Right then, the green light went off,” he said.
+“Right then, the green light went on,” he said.
 “This is what I’ve been planning for my whole life.
 Being able to work hard, take notes, and study this business that I’ve wanted to be a part of.”

 “Once they gave me that green light, I knew it was ‘go-time’ for me.
 I knew that I could capitalize on this thing I loved for so long.”